supervasion/EventDetector/prototype/README.md

 **Note:** Make sure that you have activated your `supervasion` virtualenv (`source activate supervasion`).

+The prototype can be executed with the following command:

 ```bash
 python main.py -n videos/exercise_1/video_example_cam_1.mp4 videos/exercise_1/video_example_cam_2.mp4
 ```

+After execution, the prototype will generate an output file with the sequence of events detected in the `logfiles` folder.
+The `Frame`and `Time-Frame` fields indicate the concrete frame and the instant of time when an event is detected.
+Additionally, the fields `Event`, `Instrument` and `Target` contain information about the type of event and its parameters.